anassinator/ilqr/README.rst

 Dynamics model
 ^^^^^^^^^^^^^^

-You can set up your own dynamics model by either extending the :code:`DynamicsModel` class and hard-coding it and its partial derivatives.
-Alternatively, you can write it up as a `Theano` expression and use the :code:`AutoDiffDynamicsModel` class for it to be auto-differentiated.
+You can set up your own dynamics model by either extending the :code:`Dynamics` class and hard-coding it and its partial derivatives.
+Alternatively, you can write it up as a `Theano` expression and use the :code:`AutoDiffDynamics` class for it to be auto-differentiated.
+Finally, if all you have is a function, you can use the :code:`FiniteDiffDynamics` class to approximate the derivatives with finite difference approximation.

-This is an example of the following dynamics model:
+This section demonstrates how to implement the following dynamics model:

 .. math::

-  m \dot{v} = u - \alpha v
+  m \dot{v} = F - \alpha v

-where :math:`m` is the object's mass in :math:`kg`, :math:`alpha` is the friction coefficient, :math:`v` is the object's velocity in :math:`m/s`, :math:`\dot{v}` is the object's acceleration in :math:`m/s^2`, and :math:`u` is the control (or force) you're applying to the object in :math:`N`.
+where :math:`m` is the object's mass in :math:`kg`, :math:`alpha` is the friction coefficient, :math:`v` is the object's velocity in :math:`m/s`, :math:`\dot{v}` is the object's acceleration in :math:`m/s^2`, and :math:`F` is the control (or force) you're applying to the object in :math:`N`.

+Automatic differentiation
+"""""""""""""""""""""""""

 .. code-block:: python